shunina/gender-words-counter/README.md

 # gender_words_counter
-gender_words_counter is created by Shun Inagaki, who is a Computer Science master student at University of York.
+gender_words_counter is created by Shun Inagaki, who is a student at Master of Computer Science at University of York.
 This repository is completely private and only used for the research.

 ## Feature
 ・find_a_job